I meet a lot of people who are in the process of deconstructing faith and getting pushback about the questions they’re asking.

 It’s not easy.

-Deconstructing our faith is a radically courageous step towards becoming the pre-fall children of God that we were always meant to be.
+Deconstructing our faith is a radically courageous step toward connecting with the Truth.

 So no, it’s not heretical, cowardly, or selfish to say “ENOUGH!” to patriarchy and toxic religious culture and head for the wilderness to find God.